Intrinsic geometry and wave-breaking phenomena in solutions of the Camassa-Holm equation

 In his work Reyes showed that if $u$ is a solution of the CH equation, $m$ is its corresponding momentum, then the one-forms \bb \ba{lcl} \omega_1&=&\ds{\Big(\f{\lambda}{2}+\f{1}{2\lambda}-m\Big)dx+\Big(um+\f{\lambda}{2}u-\f{u}{2\lambda}-\f{1}{2}-\f{\lambda^2}{2}\Big)dt},\\ \\ \omega_2&=&-u_xdt,\\ \\ \omega_3&=&\ds{\Big(m+\f{1}{2\lambda}-\f{\lambda}{2}\Big)dx+\Big(\f{\lambda^2}{2}-\f{1}{2}-\f{u}{2\lambda}-\f{\lambda}{2}u-um\Big)dt}, \ea \ee satisfy \eqref{2.2.1}, for any $\lambda\in\R\setminus\{0\}$ and ${\cal K}=-1$.
 This implies that the domain of the solution $u$, under certain circumstances, can be endowed with a Riemannian metric $g=\omega_1^2+\omega_2^2$ of a PSS, also known as first fundamental form of the surface.
 From \eqref{2.2.2}, the corresponding metric is \bb \ba{lcl} g&=&\ds{\Big(\f{\lambda}{2}+\f{1}{2\lambda}-m\Big)^2dx^2}+\ds{2\Big(\f{\lambda}{2}+\f{1}{2\lambda}-m\Big)\Big(um+\f{\lambda}{2}u-\f{u}{2\lambda}-\f{1}{2}-\f{\lambda^2}{2}\Big)dxdt}\\ \\ &+&\ds{\Big[u_x^2+\Big(um+\f{\lambda}{2}u-\f{u}{2\lambda}-\f{1}{2}-\f{\lambda^2}{2}\Big)^2}\Big]dt^2=:\ds{g_{11}dx^2+2g_{12}dxdt+g_{22}dt^2}. \ea \ee

 More precisely, the work of Reyes showed that, in fact, the Camassa-Holm equation is geometrically integrable, in the sense that its solutions may describe a one-parameter family of non-trivial pseudospherical surfaces \cite[Corollary 1]{reyes2002}.
-This is a reflection that the parameter $\lambda$ in \eqref{2.2.2} cannot be removed under a gauge transformation\footnote{A PSS equation can be defined by more than one choice of forms \cite{sasaki}.
+This is a consequence of the fact that the parameter $\lambda$ in \eqref{2.2.2} cannot be removed under a gauge transformation\footnote{A PSS equation can be defined by more than one choice of forms \cite{sasaki}.
 Even for the CH equation, our triad \eqref{2.2.2} is obtained by a gauge transformation from the original forms discovered by Reyes \cite[Theorem 1]{reyes2002}, see \cite[Remark 6]{reyes2002}.}